hooverdj/funstuff/README.md

 condratulations, bug is defeat

-:broom: sweeper man comin thru
+sweeper MAN is now a WORLD RENOWNED HERO